foureyes/mtec1002-spring2014/labs/08/lab-08-part-02-canvas.markdown

 ## Instructions

-Note that __ALL OF THESE FILES MUST BE AVED IN THE LOCAL REPOSITORY THAT YOU CREATED FOR THIS LAB__.
+Note that __ALL OF THESE FILES MUST BE SAVED IN THE LOCAL REPOSITORY THAT YOU CREATED FOR THIS LAB__.

 ### squarecircle